Prakashjadhav1994/Personal-Lib---AI-ML-NLP-CV/Explaining Transformers Logic.md

 *GPT-2's tokenizer (which uses Byte Pair Encoding, or BPE):

 "I love Transformers!" → ["I", "Ġlove", "ĠTransform", "ers", "!"]<br/>
-Notice: The space is encoded as Ġ before a word<br/>
+"Transformers" was split into Transform and ers — that's subword tokenization<br/>
-"Transformers" was split into Transform and ers — that's subword tokenization
+Notice: The space is encoded as Ġ before a word

 ```python
 tokenizer("Hello") ➜ [15496]